AviatrixSystems/Docs/HowTos/security_bulletin_faq.rst

 Yes, all Aviatrix AMI is deployed in the customer’s private cloud environment.

-Will the controller and gateway need to reach out to Aviatrix to receive command or send routing data to Aviatrix?
+Will the controller and gateway need to reach out to Aviatrix to receive commands or send routing data to Aviatrix?
 ---------------------------------------------------------------------------------------------------------------------------------------

 No, customers' configuration data is never accessed by Aviatrix.
 The only time Aviatrix receives information from a customer is: